 There were a couple of cones off to the side of the road and a sign “KOM Start.”
 The King of the Mountain competition.
 We all kept pedaling.
 No attacks.
 Nothing hard.
 Someone mentioned they’d see us at the top.

-I was the oldest of the five and had just been hanging with Jim and had no expectation to staying with him.
+I was the oldest of the five and had just been hanging with Jim and had no expectation of staying with him.
 As we climbed higher the road went from dirt to rocks.
 Not the loose rocks or heavy gravel but the rocks that were simply part of the road perhaps when the road was grated years ago they were just sheered off.
 Trying to find a line to ride without running over rocks was impossible.

 One guy dropped behind us while two went ahead.
 Jim and I kept pedaling.
 I had no idea of the length and it was hard to judge from the trees.
 Each time I looked up I could see daylight through the trees and thought I was near the summit.
 I wasn’t.
 The two guys in front of us pulled over, the relentless climb getting to them.